 The CAT Fund assures that all eligible claimants receive benefits funding in accordance with the Motor Vehicle Financial Responsibility Law (MVFRL).

-The CAT Fund has the fiduciary responsibility to provide claims investigation and timely payment of medical benefits to any claimant deemed eligible in accordance with the MVFRL.
+has fiduciary The CAT Fund the responsibility provide claims to investigation and timely payment of medical benefits to any claimant deemed eligible in accordance with the MVFRL.
 The CAT Fund's purpose is to ensure that every eligible claimant of the Fund is treated fairly in accordance with MVFRL's requirements, and to complete its responsibilities in a cost effective, cost efficient and responsible manner.